 The flights here are extremely expensive almost all around the year.
 You can reach here via road for far less and also enjoy the scenic view.

 Reaching Dharamshala from outside India

-Board an International flight till New Delhi.
+Board an International flight to New Delhi.
 From there hire a cab or board a direct bus from Delhi to Dharamshala.
 You can book the bus in advance here.

-Alternatively, you can take a train from New Delhi till Pathankot, and from there, reach Dharamshala by another bus or cab.
+Alternatively, you can take a train from New Delhi to Pathankot, and from there, reach Dharamshala by another bus or cab.
 Make sure to book the train in advance.

 Solo Travel versus Group Travel: What’s Best for a Dharamshala Budget Trip?